ritterim/rimdev-blog/src/content/posts/2017-06-23-making-a-web-request-after-an-appveyor-deployment-to-start-an-application.md

 ---
-layout: post
 title: Making a Web Request After an AppVeyor Deployment to Start an Application
+slug: making-a-web-request-after-an-appveyor-deployment-to-start-an-application
 date: 2017-06-23 12:00:00
 tags:
 - AppVeyor
 categories:
 - development
 twitter_text: "Making a Web Request After an AppVeyor Deployment to Start an Application"
+authors:
-authors: Ken Dale
+- Ken Dale
 ---

 ## Update October 17, 2017